JeremyKTH/Gearbox-Oil-Conditioning-System/README.md

 5 different linear system identification models were used: ARX, ARMAX, BJ, TF, SS.

 ## JupyterLab_Folder
 The purpose for the folder is for data pre-processing.
 Namely, reorder and extract the useful data information from the original recorded data from the testbed.
-There are three processed dataset: (SI_47414, SI_48414, SI_49404), which represents the different valve operating range.
+There are three processed dataset: (D_47414, D_48414, D_49404), which represents the different valve operating range.
 In each dataset, it is then further splitted into training and testing dataset with size ratio 1:1.

+SI_47414, SI_48414, SI_49404 are the system identification programs developed with JupyterLab in language Matlab for easier reading.

 * Data Pre-process
 * SI_47414 (± 30% operating range )
 * SI_48404 (± 40% operating range )
 * SI_49404 (± 50% operating range )

 ## Matlab_Folder
+Best_30, Best_40, Best_50 contains all the best model structure for each system identification models at ± 30%, ± 40%, ± 50% operating range.
+The best 3 system identification models are picked out for research question 2.
+(ARMAX, SS, TF)

+Controller_ARMAX, Controller_SS, Controller_TF contains the controllers developed upon the top 3 models from research question 1.

 * Best_30
 * Best_40
 * Best_50